joaopedro13579/joaopedro13579/README.md

 🔭 Currently working on a c++ game 2d game

-📫 How to reach me: [Your Contact Information]
+📫 How to reach me: joao.pedro.souza.lopes2016@gmail.com

 📚 Graduating in computer engineering from Universiti of Brasilia